 As automakers work to satisfy new fuel economy requirements, it is clear that material selection for mass reduction will continue to be an important factor.
 As mass reduction occurs and demands for safety, performance and emissions reduction increase, the Steel Market Development Institute (SMDI) stresses the vital role that new grades of steel will play in vehicles of the future.
 According to the latest industry research, newly developed grades of advanced high-strength steel (AHSS) significantly outperform competing materials for current and future automotive applications.

-Today, the mass of a typical light-duty vehicle is about 58 percent steel and independent research shows AHSS is the fastest growing material in automotive applications.
+Today, the mass of a typical light-duty vehicle is 55 percent steel and independent research shows AHSS is the fastest growing material in automotive applications.
 This growth is a direct result of steel’s performance flexibility, as well as its many benefits including low cost, mass reduction capabilities, safety attributes, reduced greenhouse gas emissions and superior recyclability.

 The below chart show steel’s significant role in the average vehicle.
 It can be seen that aluminum represents about 8.6 percent, mostly in engine / powertrain castings.